kyleblocksom/sagemaker-external-repo-access/documentation/deployment-guide.md

 # Deployment Guide
 ---
 ## Deployment Workflow
-The below workflow diagram visualizes the end-to-end deployment process that is detailed within this guide:
+The below workflow diagram visualizes the end-to-end deployment process that is detailed within this guide.
+The resultant architecture includes an AWS CodePipeline worfklow orchestration that triggers based on a SSH-secured webhook with your internal Git repository.
+The worfklow consists of an AWS CodeBuild project to clone remote package repositories so that an additional CodeBuild project can be used to complete static application security testing, software composition analysis, dynamic code analysis, and image vulnerability scanning.

+❗ The security scanning software is not included in the below AWS CloudFormation deployment and testing validation because of required software licensing.
+The below solution will perform the initial external repository ingest, against which you could perform subsequent security scans.

 ![](../img/deployment-workflow.svg)

 ## Pre-Deployment